aral/ar.al-site/content/2019/01/10/hypha-spike-aspect-setup-1/index.md

 draft: false
 ---

----
-__2019/01/10: This is a Work In Progress (WIP).__ I will be live-updating this post as I work on the spike.
-If you want to get streaming updates without having to refresh your browser, [open the DAT version](dat://ar.al/2019/01/05/hypha-spike-aspect-setup-1/) in [Beaker Browser](https://beakerbrowser.com/) and toggle the _live reloading_ feature.
-Please feel free to [talk to me about this](https://mastodon.ar.al/@aral) on the fediverse as I work on it, perhaps via [Mastodon](https://joinmastodon.org).

-{{< lastmodified >}}

----

 ## Philosophy

 Your identity – your _self_ – is a _sharded_ aggregate of information[^1].
 For an organism to have integrity it must have ownership and control over the aggregate of these various elemental shards that, combined, constitute its being.